OK: So What's a Gravel Bike Mullet Build?

 Alright, the name is more than a little cringeworthy.
 But given the saying about the haircut for which it's named, it isn't hard to understand why mullet might be an appropriate description for road/mountain hybrid drivetrains.
 Taking advantage of the cross-compatibility within SRAM's AXS wireless drivetrains, Mullet builds use road drop bar brake/shift levers to control mountain rear derailleurs, cassettes, and chains.
 The best of both worlds?
 Well, they might just be.

-It's not mystery that at Lindarets we spend a lot of time thinking and talking about bicycle -and specifically gravel bike- drivetrains and gearing.
+It's not mystery that we spend a lot of time thinking and talking about bicycle -and specifically gravel bike- drivetrains and gearing.
 There are countless combinations of drivetrain components, gear ratios, perspectives, and rider preferences, which can make building the 'right' bike awfully daunting.

 J.Guillem Atalaya Titanium Gravel Bike with AXS Mullet Drivetrain